theodor-lu/EnlightenGAN_2025/README.md

 To run only the image enhancement or test different pretrained models follow the section below,

 ### Downloading the pretrained models.
-Two options are provided to download the pretrained models used in this code.
-A bash script called ```download_models.sh``` is provided that automatically fetches the models and places them in the correct paths.
-If this is not possible due to OS constraints, please download the models from the gdrive link below: ( Please download the entire source folder.) https://drive.google.com/open?id=1N4faPXW3OVfUnkSoQ2YLrGtut6aXMfq1
+Please download the models from the gdrive link below: ( Please download the entire source folder.) https://drive.google.com/open?id=1N4faPXW3OVfUnkSoQ2YLrGtut6aXMfq1

 Once the folder is unzipped, place its contents in a folder called ```checkpoints``` in this directory.